 Lenders will carry out a mortgage valuation to assess the value of the property, so buyers know how much they will need to lend.
 If further surveys are then carried out that identify problems that could affect the value of the property, this could lead your lender to adjust the amount they are prepared to lend to you.

 At Post Office, we want you to have confidence in finding the right mortgage for your circumstances, so there are no unpleasant surprises.
 That’s why we’ve teamed up with Bank of Ireland UK to offer a new mortgage range that could work for you.
-Use our mortgage calculator to get an estimate of how much you could borrow, or find out more about our mortgages.
+Use our mortgage calculator to get an estimate of how much you could borrow.